-residential district."138 The West 9th Street service traveled south terminating at Wonderland Park which was situated on the bluff overlooking Fourche Bayou.
-The Highland Line whose route went from the Rock Island Depot through the business section to the State Hospital for Nervous Disorders on the western edge of the city was one of the most heavily used.
-139
+By 1913, as noted in an Arkansas Gazette publication called "Book of Arkansas," the Little Rock Railway and Electric Company offered excellent service to the West End.
+Their 15th Street line, for instance, "traversed the southwest portion of the city, pass[ing] through the most fashionable residential district."
+The West 9th Street service traveled south before terminating at Wonderland Park, which was situated on the bluff overlooking Fourche Bayou.
+The Highland Line, whose route went from the Rock Island Depot through the business section to the State Hospital for Nervous Disorders on the western edge of the city, was one of the most heavily used.

 One of the most appealing results of streetcar line expansion was the development of public parks at the terminus of the newly opened lines.
-Though Deuell Park and Glenwood Park, developed in 1877 and 1879, respectively, were among Arkansas' first trolley parks, West End Park soon followed.
-Built in 1885 at what was then a mile from the western edge of original Little Rock, West End Park was the brainchild of the Little Rock Traction and Electric Company.
+Though Deuell Park and Glenwood Park, developed in 1877 and 1879 respectively, were among Arkansas's first trolley parks, West End Park soon followed.
+How Built in 1885 at what was then a mile from the western edge of original Little Rock, West End Park was the brainchild of the Little Rock Traction and Electric Company.
 H.G.
-Allis, president of the company and one of the developers of the Allis and Dickinson Addition, was adamant about making the park "...second to none of the private parks in the country."
+Allis, president of the company and one of the developers of the Allis and Dickinson Addition, was adamant about making the park "second to none of the private parks in the country."
 141

-The park was bordered by 14th and 16th Streets on the north and south and Park and Jones on the east and west.
+The park was bordered by 14th and 16th streets on the north and south and Park and Jones on the east and west.
 As noted earlier, it was not uncommon for street names to be changed subsequent to original platting.
 Jones Street, for instance, had been formerly known as Kramer Street after a former mayor of the same name who had been a noted supporter of parks.
-This six block site has been described as a densely wooded setting and photographs attest to this description.
-Its forested appeal must have motivated its developers to retain as many of its natural attractions as possible.
+142 This six block site has been described as a densely wooded setting and photographs attest to this description.
+143 Its forested appeal must have motivated its developers to retain as many of its natural attractions as possible.
 In its heyday, the park boasted of a lake suitable for boating, an appealing array of man-made facilities including a pavilion for dancing, a bicycling track, a roller coaster and a baseball field.
-Admission was required and, apparently, well worth the price.
+144 Paid admission was required and, apparently, well worth the price.
+145